scummvm/scummvm/doc/docportal/advanced_topics/mac_game_files.rst

 ISO mode
 +++++++++

-This mode will dump a HFS or HFS+ iso to the OUTPUT directory.
+This mode will dump a HFS iso to the OUTPUT directory.
 This directory can then be added to scummvm.

 .. code-block::